luslab/nf-clip/README.md

 ## Development

-To develope on this pipeline please do blah blah blah
+To develop on this pipeline please do blah blah blah